isea-rwth-aachen/battery-degradation-trajectory-prediction/Raw Experimental Data/README.md

 The raw dataset consists of the data from initial characterization tests (multi-pulse test, capacity test with various C-rates, qOCV test), cycling ageing tests (high-resolution data of current, voltage, capacity, energy and temperature) and regular characterization tests (multi-pulse test, capacity test with various C-rates and qOCV test).

+## Data download

+The link for downloading the raw dataset will be updated soon.

 ## Data structure

 The data of each test can be found in each mat file under diga.daten.